WDI-SEA/apartment-database/readme.md

 ### Bonuses

-These might require you to look up documentation online, or look at the next section in the notes.
+These might require you to *look up documentation online*, or look at the next section in the notes.
+This is a bonus after all, so we're getting a little bit ahead!

 16. List all properties sorted by the owners names
 17. In the properties table change the name of the column "name" to "property_name".